Top 5 Tech Challenges for SMBs, Small Businesses

 Congratulations.
 And, welcome to the next phase of your business.
 It’s a challenging one, especially as it relates to technology.

-Step one should be to go get a technology services consultant who has helped other small businesses do this before and one who relationships with and understanding of a wide-range of technologies that will help your business successfully evolve past the growth stage.
+Step one should be to get a trustworthy, technology advisor who has helped other small businesses do this before – one with relationships and an understanding of a wide-range of technologies that will help your business successfully evolve past the growth stage.

-The choices you make now will dramatically affect cost, performance, integration, ease of use, security, elasticity, compatibility, speed to market, potential talent pools, and many other business variables related to IT.
-Thinking big picture from a technology perspective will help prevent being architected into a corner at your next stage and the pain and costs that go along with undoing what you decided at this stage.
+The choices you make now will dramatically affect cost, performance, integration, ease of use, security, elasticity, speed to market, potential talent pools, and many other business variables related to IT.
+Thinking big picture from a technology perspective will help prevent being architected into a corner and experiencing the pain of undoing this.

 The 30% of small businesses referenced in the “cost” section of this blog who are using cloud may be at a distinct advantage when it comes to scaling in a more cost-effective and operationally efficient way.
 Cloud offers a pay-as-you-go (PAYG) model that allows users to map IT infrastructure like servers and storage to needs as they present themselves, with the ability to scale up and down in real-time as demand warrants.
 You pay for what you need only and are in essence “never” out of resources when you need them most.

-Now more than ever before, your technology team can make or break your success as a business.
+Now more than ever, your technology can make or break your success as a business.

-In our next blog, we will look at a small business technology checklist for those considering a new business venture or those looking to see what tech addition is next.
+If you haven’t seen our small business technology checklist blog – for those considering a new business venture or those looking to see what tech addition is next – you should!
+Good resource.

-If you would like to talk with TekEfficient about your company’s technology environment and the challenges you are facing, we would love to help and there is never a fee for our consultation.
+Also, if you would like to talk with TekEfficient about your company’s technology environment and the challenges you are facing, we would love to help.
+There is never a fee for our consultation.

 Thank you for your time and best of luck to all small businesses out there!